 Resembling a leaf or a vine, this foam design requires a slightly more aggressive approach as you add the steamed milk to the tilted cup.
 While you’ll still need to pour the milk slowly, you should start with your pitcher’s spout as close to the crema as you can get it, wiggling the pitcher from side to side in tiny squiggles as the base of the rosetta begins to form in the coffee.

 Remember, achieving the perfect cup pour is a skill that has to be developed, and it will take lots of practice before your latte art rivals that of your favorite barista.
-Here are a few helpful things to keep in mind as you practice your pours.
+Here are a few common mistakes to be aware of as you’re practicing your pours.

 Pouring Too Fast or Too Slow